cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

     16th
     >>> print(myTup2.tupletMultiplier())
     0.666...
     Tuplets may be frozen, in which case they become immutable.
 Tuplets which are attached to Durations are automatically frozen
-    # TODO: use __setattr__ to freeze all properties, and make a metaclass
-    # exceptions: tuplet type, tuplet id: things that don't affect length
     >>> myTup.frozen = True
     >>> myTup.tupletActual = [3, 2]
     Traceback (most recent call last):